 - Pour a little sugar syrup or pineapple juice into a shallow plate.

-- Take a few crackers, pop them in a zipper bag, and bash it with whatever you have handy.
+- Take a few crackers, pop them in a zipper bag, and bash them with whatever you have handy.
 Something like a rolling pin or wine bottle will do the trick.
 Keep going until you have cracker crumbs.

 - Pour the cracker crumbs into another shallow plate.